-The 18 videos in the Spacewalk-18 dataset contain varying amounts of steps.
-To ensure each split contains a balanced number of steps, we manually segment the dataset into training, validation, and test sets in a ratio of 10:2:6.
-We introduce two multimodal long-form video understanding tasks on Spacewalk-18 -- step recognition and intra-video retrieval, which are illustrated in Figure~\ref{fig:tasks}.
-They are two tasks en route to temporal segmentation of spacewalk videos with or without pre-defined mission steps.
+The 18 recordings in Spacewalk-18 contain varying numbers of steps.
+To ensure each split contains a balanced number of steps, we manually split the dataset into training, validation, and test sets in a ratio of 10:2:6.
+We introduce two multimodal long-form video understanding tasks on Spacewalk-18, step recognition and question answering: